 In addition, there will be giveaways at each location, and Fredbird and Team Fredbird will be making appearances at select locations June 14 and 15.

 Area heroes have given more than 10,550 pints of blood at the St. Louis Cardinals Blood Drive since its inception in 2004.

 Every day, the Red Cross must collect nearly 14,000 blood donations to meet the needs of hospital patients across the country.
 Eligible donors are needed to help patients such as accident victims, heart surgery patients and children with blood disorders.

 To schedule an appointment to give at the St. Louis Cardinals Blood Drive, download the Blood Donor App, visit redcrossblood.org and enter sponsor code CARDS or call 1-800-RED CROSS.

-Simply call 1-800-RED CROSS (1-800-733-2767) or visit redcrossblood.org and enter sponsor code Cards to make an appointment or for more information.
 All blood types are needed to ensure a reliable supply for patients.
 A blood donor card or driver's license or two other forms of identification are required at check-in.
-Individuals who are 17 years of age (16 with parental consent in some states), weigh at least 110 pounds and are in generally good health may be eligible to donate blood.
+Individuals who are 17 years of age in most states (16 with parental consent where allowed by state law), weigh at least 110 pounds and are in generally good health may be eligible to donate blood.
 High school students and other donors 18 years of age and younger also have to meet certain height and weight requirements.

 The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies about 40 percent of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
 The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
-For more information, please visit redcross.org or visit us on Twitter at @RedCross.
+For more information, please visit redcross.org or visit us on Twitter at @RedCross